BC100Dev/BC100Dev/README.md

 about my bad side anymore.
 I like going more into the way of Security, Privacy and Customization.

+However, I like to do Software development outside my job.
+I like keeping things legacy, so I'll just straight up say that projects like Malware, Spyware and other types of malicious software always intrigue me, which clearly don't include ransomware that I have lately deleted from my GitHub page… Yeah, I don't talk about my bad side that much anymore.
+The way that I like making software nowadays is within the principle of SPC, standing for "Security, Privacy and Customization".
+Security would be for maintaing the security of projects, minimizing the risks of using external libraries that could have vulnerabilities at any given moment, meaning that less use of other libraries means more control over my projects.
+Privacy is towards the fact that I hate Spyware Operating Systems (talking about you, Microsoft!), meaning that I am aiming more towards Operating Systems like Linux.
+No, Linux is not an OS, but Distros like Debian and Ubuntu, are OS's (I use Arch Linux btw).
+Customization is the way that Linux gives you the complete control over the Customizability on how you want it to behave and stuff.

 Lately, I have shifted from Android development into Desktop development, using IntelliJ IDEA more than Android Studio.
 Mainly IntelliJ Ultimate.
 Yes, I pay for all products, hence they deserve respect.

 However, there is still that one big project being planned.
 Not spoiling, though!
+What I can spoil is that it might be a game, or even a story based on a set of movie episodes AND maybe a game.
+I won't spoil too much.
+For now, I am not revealing its name.

 ---